A ground-level intervention can have a larger impact if scaled through policy change.

 Evidence-based solutions

-Wide outreach and rooted evidence show whether a solution is feasible
+Wide outreach and compelling evidence show whether a solution is feasible

 Research and piloting